Phantom Lady (film)

 Phantom Lady is a 1944 American film noir directed by Robert Siodmak and starring Franchot Tone, Ella Raines, and Alan Curtis.
-Based on the novel of the same name by Cornell Woolrich, it follows a young Manhattan secretary and her endeavors to prove that her boss did not murder his wife.
+Based on the novel of the same name by Cornell Woolrich (writing as "William Irish"), it follows a young Manhattan secretary and her endeavors to prove that her boss did not murder his wife.

 Plot

 After a fight with his wife on their anniversary, Scott Henderson, a 32-year-old engineer, picks up an equally unhappy woman at Anselmo's Bar in Manhattan, and they take a taxi to see a stage show.
 The woman refuses to tell him anything about herself.
 The star of the show they are watching, Estela Monteiro, becomes furious when she notices that she and the mystery woman are wearing the same distinctive hat.
 When Henderson returns home, he finds Police Inspector Burgess and two of his men waiting to question him; his wife has been strangled with one of his neckties.
 Henderson has a solid alibi, but the bartender, taxi driver, and Monteiro remember him but deny seeing the phantom lady.
 Henderson cannot even clearly describe the woman.
 He is tried, convicted, and sentenced to death.

-Carol Richman, known as "Kansas", Henderson's loyal secretary who is secretly in love with him, sets out to prove his innocence.
-She starts with the bartender.
-She sits in the bar night after night, staring at and unnerving him.
+Carol Richman, Henderson's loyal secretary who is secretly in love with him, sets out to prove his innocence.
+She sits in Anselmo's Bar night after night, staring at the bartender and unnerving him.
 Finally, she follows him home one night.
-When he confronts her on the street, some bystanders step in to restrain him.
-He breaks free, runs into the street and is run over.
-Later, Burgess offers to help her (unofficially).
-He believes that only a fool or an innocent man would have stuck to such a weak alibi.
-Burgess provides Kansas with information about the drummer at the show, Cliff, who had tried to make eye contact with the phantom lady.
+He confronts her on the street and lets slip that he has been bribed to lie about the night of the murder.
+He runs into the street and is killed by a passing vehicle.
+Later, Burgess offers to help Carol unofficially, believing that only a fool or an innocent man would have stuck to such a weak alibi.
+Burgess provides Carol with information about the drummer at the show, Cliff, who had tried to make eye contact with the phantom lady.